 Procedure and test

 What procedures are followed by the authority?
 What is the timetable for the merger investigation?

-The review by the Finnish Competition and Consumer Authority (FCCA) is divided into two phases, the latter of which is initiated only if the FCCA considers it necessary to investigate the concentration further.
+The FCCA's review is divided into two phases, the latter of which is initiated only if the FCCA considers it necessary to investigate the concentration further.

 Phase I investigations last for a maximum of one month from receipt of the notification.
 During Phase I the FCCA decides whether it investigates the notified concentration further and opens the Phase II investigation, or approves the concentration with or without conditions.
 If the FCCA does not make a decision within one month, the concentration is considered approved.

 The FCCA clears the concentration during Phase I if there are no significant harmful effects on competition.
 In practice, the FCCA tries to issue decisions in cases with no competition concerns in approximately 10 working days, but is not obliged to do so.

 In Phase II the FCCA has three months to decide whether to:

 •impose conditions on the implementation of a concentration;